dotnet/docs/docs/csharp/quick-starts/index.md

 ## [List collection](list-collection.yml)

 The [List collection](list-collection.yml) lesson gives you a tour of the List collection type that stores sequences of data.
-You'll learn how to add and remove items, search for items, and remove items and sort the lists.
+You'll learn how to add and remove items, search for items, and sort the lists.
 You'll explore different kinds of lists.
 This quick start is also available [to run locally on your machine](arrays-and-collections.md).

 This beginning quick start assumes that you have finished the quick starts listed above.